 Q. How did you decide to build a house vs. buy?

 Ethan and I decided to build because it meant we got to design our future house exactly how we want it.
-We couldn’t find any existing homes that we loved within our price range and did NOT want a “fixer-upper”.
+We couldn’t find any existing homes that we loved within our price range and we did NOT want a “fixer-upper”.

-Ethan is a finance guy, so he keeps track of our monthly budget and we have a savings plan in place that we feel good about.
+Ethan is a finance guy, so he keeps track of our monthly budget and we have a savings plan in place that we both feel good about.
 I don’t want anyone to think that I’m saying building is cheaper than buying; it completely depends on your price range and what you are looking for.

 - The cost of the lot (land you are building on).
 This is another reason we went with Inspired Homes.
 Their lots were much more affordable than others we had seen.
 A lot may cost anywhere from $30K to $60K and up — some builders lump that into the total cost of the house, and for others, it is in addition.

 - Site costs.
-Like I mentioned previously, Inspired Homes does not charge you if you hit rock during the building process, but A LOT of builders do.
+Like I mentioned previously, Inspired Homes does not charge you if they hit rock during the digging process, but A LOT of builders do.
 This is definitely something to think about and mentally prepare yourself for, because it happens fairly often.
 There is no way to know when you choose your lot.
 It’s a bit of a gamble!
 But thankfully, not with Inspired Homes.

 - Change orders.
 If you want to make any changes to the design after the final contract has been submitted, you have to request a change order, for which you get charged a fee.

 To give you an idea, the cost of houses in Inspired Homes communities are: